 Conventions

-The key words "Shall", "Shall not", "Should", "Should not", "May", and "Need not" in the present document are to be interpreted as described in the Drafting Rules, [3].
+The key words "Shall", "Shall not", "Should", "Should not", "May", and "Need not" in the present document are to be interpreted as described in the Drafting Rules [3].

 Subordinate Groups

 The Technical Plenary has the authority to create Working Groups and Ad-Hoc Groups in accordance with the WPD [2].